AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 There are scheduling libraries that try to resolve this issue by separating the kernels from the optimizations;
-however, ideally the compiler should be leveraged to perform these optimizations since it knows this information about the architecture.
+however, ideally the compiler should be leveraged to perform these optimizations since it knows a lot of information about the device architecture.
-The problem is that, in order to compile this code to an executable, the code must be written as bare for loops and memory accesses which lowers the abstraction level too early for the compiler to do these optimizations.
+The problem is that, using traditional compilation techniques, in order to compile this code to an executable, the code must be written as bare for loops and memory accesses which lowers the abstraction level too early for the compiler to do these optimizations.
 This is where MLIR comes in.
 MLIR is a compiler framework which allows for different levels of abstraction ("dialects") to be represented within its Intermediate Representation.
 This allows for compiler passes to be written which perform these high-level optimizations on kernels.
-These passes and dialects, if written well, can be reused by different compilers to achieve good performance on all devices (even hardware accelerators, which usually remain at very high levels of abstraction).
+These passes and dialects, if written well, can be reused by different compiler flows to achieve good performance on all devices (even hardware accelerators, which usually remain at very high levels of abstraction).